 Why is accessibility important for a Website?

 Users living with visual or motor disabilities usually navigate the web differently.
-Often, they use screen readers or just their keyboard to work their way around websites.
-Unfortunately, the gap between people with disabilities and an accessible web is widening.
+Often, they use screen readers or just their keyboard to work on websites.
+Unfortunately, the gap between people with disabilities and accessibility to the web is widening.

-In short, web accessibility is about considering all your website visitor’s potential requirements and addressing them by adopting better web practices.
+In short, web accessibility is about considering all your website visitor’s potential requirements.
+And addressing them by adopting better web practices.
 Staying ignorant to the issues surrounding inaccessible websites widens the gap between people with disabilities and those without.

 You can easily test whether your site meets accessibility standards by using accessiBe’s free accessibility and compliance testing tool, aCe.